 The Foundation for Accountability and Civic Trust (FACT) is a nonprofit organization dedicated to promoting accountability, ethics, and transparency in government and civic arenas.
-We request the Office of Congressional Ethics immediately investigate Oregon Representative Kurt Schrader for violating federal law and House ethics rules.
+We request the Office of Congressional Ethics immediately investigate North Carolina Representative Kathy Manning for violating federal law and House ethics rules.

-Federal law and House ethics rules require House Members to disclose their financial information to the public.1 The disclosure requirements are an integral part of an ethical and transparent government: accurate and timely filing is the only method for citizens to determine whether Members have conflicts of interest or are wrongfully profiting from their position.2 Under the public disclosure requirements, each Member must file an annual financial disclosure report that provides a "full and complete" statement of the Member's assets, debts, and income.3 In addition to the annual report, a Member must file a periodic report to disclose any financial transaction that exceeds \$1,000 within 30 days of notice of the transaction (but never more than 45 days after the transaction).4 This federal law is extremely important, thus it is directly
+Federal law and House ethics rules require House Members to disclose their financial information to the public.1 The disclosure requirements are an integral part of an ethical and transparent government: accurate and timely filing is the only method for citizens to determine whether Members have conflicts of interest or are wrongfully profiting from their position.2

+Under the public disclosure requirements, each Member must file an annual report that provides a "full and complete" statement of the Member's assets, debts, and income, as well as any positions held outside the House.3 In addition to the annual report, a Member must file a periodic report to disclose any financial transaction that exceeds \$1,000 within 30 days of notice of the transaction (but never more than 45 days after the transaction).4 This federal law is extremely important, thus it is directly incorporated into House rules and Members are specifically